Hebrews 11:1–7 . . .

 Having examined in our last commentary titled "Warnings, Followed by Encouragement," we explored the likely meaning of 10:26–39, highlighting the author's call to persecuted, saved Jewish Christians — his brothers and sisters — to persevere in faith and remain unswervingly hopeful, we'll now start his infamous chapter about requisite faith.
-After encouraging them to endure, the author next advised them that their ability to survive depended upon their faith.
-He elaborated on faith being the means of endurance for Christians then and now.
+After encouraging them to endure, the author next advises them that their ability to survive depends upon their faith.
+He elaborates on faith being the means of endurance for Christians then and now.
 "Faith" is defined (vv.
-1–3), then punctuated by numerous faithful exemplars from the Old Testament, often referred to as honorary members of "The Hall of Faith."
-All included legends appear in chronological order (vv.
+1–3), then punctuated, by numerous faithful exemplars from the Old Testament, often referred to as honorary members of "The Hall of Faith."
+All of the included legends appear in chronological order (vv.
 4–38).

 This well-known chapter provided many relevant lessons for the original recipients of this epistle.
 Saved Jewish Christians had a great love and respect for the Old Testament and its saints.
 After reading or hearing chapter 11's faith-focused account, they discovered that their great faith heroes had much more than strong faith, because they behaved, lived, and were saved by that God-given faith.
 Undoubtedly, their gaining of the salvation gift had nothing to do with Mosaic Law or by the old covenant's sacrificial system, which is why there's absolutely no mention of either in this faith-specific chapter.

 In this commentary, Warren will summarize the faith-based accounts of Abel, Enoch, and Noah.
 And in subsequent chapter 11 commentaries, he'll cover those of Abraham and Sarah, Isaac, Jacob, Joseph, Moses, Rehab, and many more.